 I have too many bananas that ripened at once so I decided we’re going to have banana fritters for dinner.
-This simple, thrifty, gluten-free recipe was inspired by Ms. Ann Knight’s version in The Fellowship Cook Book by Members and Friends of The Second Congregational Church in Norway, Maine.
-These fritters are sweet with a smooth texture and best eaten piping hot from the skillet.
+This simple, thrifty, gluten-free recipe was inspired by Ms. Ann Knight’s 1930s version in The Fellowship Cook Book by Members and Friends of The Second Congregational Church in Norway, Maine.
+These fritters are mini pancakes with a creamy texture and taste best when hot from the skillet.
 They have no refined sugars other than the optional dusting of powdered sugar for presentation simply because they don’t need any!

 Continue reading “Vintage Maine Recipe: Banana Fritters”